You are here: Start » HMI » Designing HMI

 Note: ZoomingVideoBox control has a built-it support for panning and zooming the displayed images, so no additional filters are required.

 - FormatRealToString, FormatIntegerToString, FormatPoint2DToString etc. – for formatting numerical values into strings with properties such as the number of decimal digits or the fractional digits separator.

 - ConcatenateStrings, StringToUpperCase, Substring etc. – for displaying textual values in a specific way.

-In a blister inspection application we detect pill cells and check if each pill is present or not.
-We want to display green or red circles over the cells, indicating the inspection results.
+In a button inspection application we detect buttons and check if each button is present or not.
+We want to display green or red circles over the buttons, indicating the inspection results.